Doctor in Matthew Perry’s Ketamine Death Case Pleads Guilty to Conspiracy

 Five people, including Chavez, have been charged in connection with Perry’s death.
 The others are Iwamasa, Dr. Salvador Plasencia, an acquaintance of the actor named Eric Fleming, and Jasveen Sangha, referred to in court documents as the “The Ketamine Queen.”

 Two other defendants besides Chavez have pleaded guilty.
-Iwamasa has pleaded guilty to one count of conspiracy to distribute ketamine causing death, while also admitting to repeatedly injecting Perry with ketamine without medical training, including performing multiple injections on Perry on the day he died.
+Iwamasa has pleaded guilty to one count of conspiracy to distribute ketamine causing death, while also admitting to repeatedly injecting Perry with ketamine without medical training, including performing multiple injections on Perry on the day that he died.
 Fleming has pleaded guilty to one count of conspiracy to distribute ketamine and one count of distributing ketamine resulting in death.

-Chavez agreed to cooperate with prosecutors as they pursue more serious charges against Plasencia, who is alleged to have given ketamine to Perry directly.
+Chavez agreed to cooperate with prosecutors as they pursue more-serious charges against Plasencia, who is alleged to have given ketamine to Perry directly.

 Plasencia faces seven counts of distributing ketamine and two counts of altering and falsifying documents related to the federal investigation into the circumstances of Perry’s death.
 Sangha has been charged with one count of conspiracy to distribute ketamine, one count of maintaining drug-involved premises, one count of possession with intent to distribute methamphetamine, one count of possession with intent to distribute ketamine, and five counts of distribution of ketamine.